munificent/craftinginterpreters/book/evaluating-expressions.md

 Runtime errors are failures that the language semantics demand we detect and report while the program is running (hence the name).

-Right now, the Java cast will fail and the JVM will throw a ClassCastException.
+Right now, if an operand is the wrong type for the operation being performed, the Java cast will fail and the JVM will throw a ClassCastException.
 That unwinds the whole stack and exits the application, vomiting a Java stack trace onto the user.
 That's probably not what we want.
 The fact that Lox is implemented in Java should be a detail hidden from the user.
 Instead, we want them to understand that a *Lox* runtime error occurred, and give them an error message relevant to our language and their program.